 1. Mowing Wet Grass Can Ruin Your Lawn

-Yes and no. Cutting a wet lawn is never ideal, for several reasons.
-To begin with, a good cut requires grass to be standing up straight.
+Mowing wet grass is never ideal as a good cut requires grass to be standing up straight.
 That way, the blades of grass are cut to an even height.
 After a hard rain, some of the grass blades will be standing up, and others will be matted down.
 This leads to a raggedy look, with uneven blades throughout the grass.
 It can also create cowlicks in your lawn, with ugly swirls instead of a clean, striped pattern.

 Another problem with cutting wet grass is that it tends to tear the grass rather than slice it cleanly.
 This kind of ragged tear is a perfect entryway for fungus.
 A fungal infection can cause yellowing spots, and a bad infestation can ruin your entire lawn.
 Fungal infections don’t just come from ragged cuts, either.
 Wet grass clippings can clump up, trapping moisture and creating a perfect habitat for mold and fungus.
 Wet clipping in your mower deck can even get moldy, spreading spores all over your lawn the next time you mow.
 Is all of that really worth cutting your lawn a day or two earlier?

 4. Cutting Wet Grass Puts Your Lawn Mower's Engine at Greater Risk